rrooggiieerr/esphome-axaremote/PCB/README.md

 ### Features

 - Fits in the AXA Remote battery compartment
-  Two slits in the PCB allow you to slide the PCB over the battery deviders in the battery compartment.
+  Two slits in the PCB allow you to slide the PCB over the battery dividers in the battery compartment.
 - Control up to two AXA Remote window openers
-  Two LIN convertors allow you to connect to two different AXA Remote window openers.
+  Two LIN converters allow you to connect to two different AXA Remote window openers.
 - Powered from the AXA Remote power supply
-  A buit in power regulator brings the 7.5 Volt power of the AXA Remote to the 3.3 Volt that the ESP32 needs.
+  A built in power regulator brings the 7.5 Volt power of the AXA Remote to the 3.3 Volt that the ESP32 needs.
-- Power pass trough to second window opener
+- Power pass through to second window opener
   The connector for connecting to a second window opener also delivers power, no need for a second power supply.
 - Light sensor